whytwolf/workshops/1_MongoDB/kl_mongodb/README.md

 ## Notes
 This cookbook was built for Redhat/CentOS variants running version 7 or later.

-The cookbook has a dependency on the community `selinux` cookbook, and was exported using the `chef export` command to satisfy the dependencies in a Chef Zero environment.
+The cookbook has a dependency on the community `selinux` cookbook, and was exported using `chef export` to satisfy the dependencies in a Chef Zero environment.